O-M-E-N-Foundation/BeamableSdk/docs/api/content.md

 # Content Module API Reference

 The Content module provides type-safe access to Beamable content with support for generic types and auto-generated TypeScript interfaces.
+It supports both client and server (admin) modes.

+> **Note:** Content is read-only in the client SDK.
+In server mode, you can impersonate any player using the `gamertag` parameter.

 ## 📦 Overview